Á: Scottish Gaelic

 Á was once used in Scottish Gaelic, but has now been largely superseded by à.
 It can still be seen in certain writings, but it is no longer used in standard orthography.

+Slovak

+Á is the 2nd letter in the Slovak alphabet and it represents /aː/.

 Spanish

-In Spanish, á is an accented letter, pronounced just the way a is.
-Both á and a sound like /a/.
+In Spanish, á is an accented letter.
+There is no alphabetical or phonological difference between a and á; both sound like /a/, both are considered the same letter, and both have the same value in the Spanish alphabetical order.
 The accent indicates the stressed syllable in words with irregular stress patterns.
 It can also be used to "break up" a diphthong or to avoid what would otherwise be homonyms, although this does not happen with á, because a is a strong vowel and usually does not become a semivowel in a diphthong.
 See Diacritic and Acute accent for more details.

 Vietnamese

-In the Vietnamese alphabet, á is the sắc tone (high-rising tone) of a.
+In the Vietnamese alphabet, á is the sắc tone (high-rising tone) of a. "Á", as a shorthand for "châu Á", is also the Vietnamese word for "Asia".

 Welsh

 In Welsh, word stress usually falls on the penultimate syllable, but one way of indicating stress on a final (short) vowel is through the use of the acute accent.
 The acute accent on a is often found in verbal nouns and borrowed words, for example, casáu [kaˈsaɨ̯, kaˈsai̯] "to hate", caniatáu [kanjaˈtaɨ̯, kanjaˈtai̯] "to allow", carafán [karaˈvan] "caravan".